Somewhere along the line, the fire department decided that the way to promote fire safety was to get into the minds of elementary school kids.

 But paranoia, fear, and even responsibility can be crippling.
 I’ve never felt the rush of flying off a swing.
 My cousin hasn’t discovered how fun swimming in the ocean is.
 Fear can limit your life.
 Don’t let it.

-And with such a balance in mind, implement a little fear, a little paranoia, into your lives.
-Don’t get excessive.
-Live a little, but only so much that you don’t die.
-Stop, drop, and roll exists for a reason.
-A good reason.
-Inspired by the idea that burning alive sounds less fun than, well, not burning alive.
+Having a little fear, a little paranoia, in your life is a good thing, but don’t let it get excessive.
+“Stop, drop, and roll” exists for a reason.
+Fire safety plans exist for a reason, inspired by the idea that burning alive sounds less fun than, well, not burning alive.